Understanding ad position and Ad Rank

 Note that if you're using extensions such as sitelinks, the expected impact from those extensions is factored into your Ad Rank.
-This means that if two competing ads have the same bid and quality, the ad with the better expected impact from extensions will generally appear in a higher position than the other.

 To improve your ad position, you can increase your bid, or you can focus on improving the quality of your ads.
 See the "Next steps" section at the bottom of this article for more information about how to optimize your ad position by improving your ad quality.

 Keep in mind